Autostart

 file alongside the managed unit:

-reports for this instance (e.g. bright-falcon):
+runwisp service status reports for that instance (e.g. bright-falcon):

 unit=runwisp-<fingerprint>.servicemkdir -p ~/.config/systemd/user/$unit.dcat > ~/.config/systemd/user/$unit.d/password.conf <<'EOF'[Service]Environment=RUNWISP_PASSWORD=…EOFchmod 600 ~/.config/systemd/user/$unit.d/password.confsystemctl --user daemon-reloadsystemctl --user restart $unitDrop-ins live next to the managed unit but outside the unit file